-Stepping up from easier materials can open up new applications in a wider variety of industries.
-Being one of the most common materials in CNC machining, aluminum is an ideal material for prototyping, and bringing the capability in-house is certainly worth considering.
+Stepping up from easier materials can open up new applications to a wider variety of industries.
+Being one of the most common materials in CNC machining, aluminum is an ideal material for prototyping, and bringing the capability to machine in-house is certainly worth considering.
 Depending on the industries your operation serves, and the parts they need, it may even be a necessity.

 Diving into it, there’s a dizzying amount of info to learn about aluminum.
 In order to get an easy, complete picture of what CNC aluminum prototyping might mean for you, follow along for our guidelines and tips for CNC aluminum prototyping.

 What Types of Products Are Machined in Aluminum?